odubno/instagram-analyzer/README.md

 └── run.py
 ```

 Next, we'll work on creating our Instagram analyzer within *instagram_analyze.py*.
 Our code will access the [Instagram API](https://instagram.com/developer/) to pull data.
-We will only use a client id for this, so we are [limited](https://instagram.com/developer/limits/) to 5,000 requests per hour per application since we are unauthenticated.
+We will only use a Client ID (which will be created later) for this, so we are [limited](https://instagram.com/developer/limits/) to 5,000 requests per hour per application since we are unauthenticated.

-Create an *env.sh* file inside our root directory to house the client id:
+Create an *env.sh* file inside our root directory to house the Client ID:

 ```sh
 $ touch env.sh